RinniSwift/iOS/DispatchFramework.md

 *GCD organizes tasks into specific queues, and later on the tasks on the queues will get executed in a proper and available thread from the pool.
 The dispatch framework is a very fast and efficient concurrency framework*

 ## Synchronous and Asynchronous execution
-Each work item can be executed either synchronously or asynchronously. with synchronous tasks, you'll block the execution queue, but with async tasks, your call will instantly return and the queue can automatically continue the execution of remaing tasks.
+Each work item can be executed either synchronously(serially) or asynchronously(concurrently). with synchronous tasks, you'll block the execution queue, but with async tasks, your call will instantly return and the queue can automatically continue the execution of remaing tasks.

 ###### Synchronous